 WEAR THE RIGHT CLOTHES AND FOOTWEAR

 One of the best ways to prepare yourself for any eventuality is to wear the appropriate clothing.
 You should start with walking boots with a good grip and ankle support.
 Make sure you’ve worn them in first or you may experience blistering.
-A waterproof jacket and over-trousers will keep you warm and dry if the heavens open.
+A rain jacket and over-trousers will keep you warm and dry if the heavens open.
 Wear layers underneath that are flexible and breathable (think workout wear such as lycra and avoid denim at all costs).
 511 tactical clothing and footwear is great for hiking and other outdoor activities.

 The most important item of all is a good supply of water.
 As you’ll be expending a lot of energy, you’ll need to rehydrate.
 On long hikes, especially in the sun, your body can lose a large volume of water through sweating.
 This reduces your endurance and wears you out faster.
 Sipping water at regular intervals will help you make the most of your time.
 Remember to drink more than you think is needed.
 Camel packs are a great alternative to water bottles, giving you easy hands-free access to your water.